 This is very common, and people love to do that.
 To be sent to a cure, you need to have a health condition, so your doctor will prescribe the cure.

-The cold water helps to relieve inflammation in the body because of slowing down the blood flow.
+The cold water helps relieve inflammation in the body because of the slowing down of the blood flow.
 You feel refreshed if you do this daily and be able to adapt better to the external temperatures.

 The reduction of inflammation is proven.
 Maybe you know the Iceman, a dutchman, Wim Hof, an extreme athlete who can withstand freezing temperatures.
 He is the Wim Hof Method founder, a combination of frequent cold exposure, breathing techniques, and meditation.
 He has set a world record for the fastest half marathon barefoot on ice and snow, in 2 hours, 16 minutes, and 22 seconds on 26.January 2007.

-This might be why people who have rheumatoid arthritis are treated by Cryotherapy using cold temperatures with good results.
+This might be why people with rheumatoid arthritis are treated by Cryotherapy using cold temperatures with good results.
 When skin receptors sense the cold, they send messages to the brain, releasing anti-inflammatory proteins into the body, delaying the disease’s progression.
 Some people were even able to leave their wheelchairs.

-The benefits of sauna use and Hydrotherapy are amazing.
-By treating the body with changing temperatures of warm and cold, you will activate your body’s natural healing powers to relieve many medical conditions.
+The benefits of sauna use and Hydrotherapy are excellent.
+By treating the body with changing warm and cold temperatures, you will activate your body’s natural healing powers to relieve many medical conditions.

-It will improve the immune, lymphatic, circulatory, and digestive systems if it is frequently done, giving you a better life quality.
+If it is frequently done, it will improve the immune, lymphatic, circulatory, and digestive systems, giving you a better life quality.
 Your immune system will be stronger, and it will fight off better viruses, which is very desirable these days.

 Please let me know what you think and what are your experiences with this topic?